 When it comes to appliances, brands are important.
 The lab has already shown that EdgeStar, Luma, and Whynter are popular brands.
 Now we can add "Hoshizaki ice machine" to the list with a search volume of 2,400.

 Shipping fees can be daunting when selling bulky products like ice makers.
-Selling through local sites help you target nearby customers, then you can personally deliver the product.
+Selling through local sites helps you target nearby customers, then you can personally deliver the product.
 Make sure to pick a safe place for the handoff - consider meeting the buyer halfway between your two locations.
 Another tip on delivering ice makers is to offer free shipping as this helps boost your online sales.
 Set a minimum order threshold for free shipping ("spend $300 and get free shipping!") to entice your customers to buy more.

 There are a lot of ways to gain additional sales.
 By selling related items such as ice buckets, tongs, and other equipment for entertaining (or even other portable appliances), this can entice potential buyers to your listings.
 Bundling ice makers with these items or offering small (yet useful) freebies such as ice packs can also grab your customers' attention.

 Can't get ahead of your competition?
 Try selling at your own online store.
 Just make sure to work on driving enough traffic to your site to gain sales.
 If you don't know anything about creating a website, SaleHoo has a website builder called SaleHoo Stores.
 It's simple and easy to use.
 All you have to do is fill out the required information.
 Here's a demo you can check out.
 It even has an automated SEO module that helps bring traffic to your SaleHoo Store.
 You may also use AffiloTools for free to make sure you use the right keywords when you start listing ice makers (and other products) online, so your products and your site will appear in the first few pages of search engine results.

 We have ice maker suppliers that all ship globally and that we have verified as safe and legitimate.
 You can access them instantly here in our directory.